Minimizing Sensitivity to Model Misspecification: Abstract

 \section{Abstract}

-We propose a framework for estimation and inference about the parameters of an economic model and predictions based on it, when the model may be misspecified.
+We propose a framework for estimation and inference when the model may be misspecified.
 We rely on a local asymptotic approach where the degree of misspecification is indexed by the sample size.
-We derive formulas to construct estimators whose mean squared error is minimax in a neighborhood of the reference model, based on simple one-step adjustments.
-We construct confidence intervals that contain the true parameter under both correct specification and local misspecification.
-We calibrate the degree of misspecification using a model detection error approach.
-Our approach allows us to perform systematic sensitivity analysis when the parameter of interest may be partially or irregularly identified.
-To illustrate our approach we study panel data models where the distribution of individual effects may be misspecified and the number of time periods is small, and we revisit the structural evaluation of a conditional cash transfer program in Mexico.
+We construct estimators whose mean squared error is minimax in a neighborhood of the reference model, based on one-step adjustments.
+In addition, we provide confidence intervals that contain the true parameter under local misspecification.
+As a tool to interpret the degree of misspecification, we map it to the local power of a specification test of the reference model.
+Our approach allows for systematic sensitivity analysis when the parameter of interest may be partially or irregularly identified.
+As illustrations, we study three applications: an empirical analysis of the impact of conditional cash transfers in Mexico where misspecification stems from the presence of stigma effects of the program, a cross-sectional binary choice model where the error distribution is misspecified, and a dynamic panel data binary choice model where the number of time periods is small and the distribution of individual effects is misspecified.

 \textsc{JEL codes:}\textbf{\ } C13, C23.